| Ch 6 -- The C and C++ Programming Languages

 argument counts on function calls. lint uses the C preprocessor, so you

+can use similar command-like options as you would use for cc.
 You use the prof command to study where a program is spending its time.

 If a program is compiled and linked with -p as a flag, when it executes,